rafavilvert/Users-Register-NodeJS/README.md

 ## Project:

-This is a Rest API based on Spring Boot with postgresql connection.
+This is a Rest API based on Node with postgresql connection.

 ## Require: